 - The victims of the sexual-abuse not even speak a word about abuse for many years because sometimes she herself have no idea that she is a victim of abuse.
 Most of the women who suffer abuse do not speak up about it or against it for simple reason ” The Shame” or the social stigma attached with the sexual-harassment and abuse.
 The sexual abuse, if committed against woman, takes away her dignity and her self-confidence.

 - The attack on the character of sex-abuser or offender by sex abuse victim, is the reaction of self-defence after the mental trauma suffered by the victim regarding the shame attached with the crime committed against her.

 - The woman cannot be punished for raising voice against the sex-abuse on the pretext of criminal complaint of defamation as the right of reputation cannot be protected at the cost of the right of life and dignity of woman as guaranteed in Indian Constitution under article 21 and right of equality before law and equal protection of law as guaranteed under article 14 of the Constitution.
 The woman has a right to put her grievance at any platform of her choice.

 - In view of the above discussion, the Court considered the view that case of complainant regarding commission of offence punishable U/s.
 500 IPC against the accused is not proved and she is acquitted for the same.

-– Esha Shah, Paralegal – POSH at Work
+– Esha Shah, Paralegal – Inclusion at Work